Construction Accident Claims

 Have you been injured in a construction accident?

-The employer is required by law to have liability insurance for worker accidents and so in practice, the claim is dealt with and paid for by the insurers, and the employer accepts this.
-So it is rare for the employer to want to take any action against the employee.
+The employer is required by law to have liability insurance for worker accidents.
+In practice, the insurers deal with and pay for the claim, and the employer accepts this.
+So, it is rare for the employer to want to take any action against the employee.

-Another reason a migrant construction worker might be reluctant to bring a claim is because of issues with their immigration status.
-We can usually advise on these issues and most claims will still succeed.
-Please contact us for free no obligation advice on a personal injury claim.
+Another reason migrant construction workers might be reluctant to bring a claim is issues with their immigration status.
+We can usually advise on these issues, and most claims will still succeed.
+Please contact us for free, no-obligation advice on a personal injury claim.

 Construction workers face a higher risk of serious injuries, including head and brain injuries.
 If you’ve suffered an accident at work, contact our specialist personal injury lawyers for free, no-obligation advice on your claim.